Coherence Collapse: Diagnosing Why Code Agents Fail After Reaching the Right Code: Appendix

 \subsubsection{Efficiency Metrics}

-Table~\ref{tab:app_polybench_efficiency} presents complete efficiency metrics for all eight models evaluated on PolyBench Verified.
+Table~\ref{tab:app_polybench_efficiency} presents complete efficiency metrics for all seven models evaluated on PolyBench Verified.
 Cross-benchmark comparison reveals that multilingual tasks increase complexity: GPT-5 requires 25\% more tool invocations on PolyBench (38.38) compared to SWE-bench (30.71).
-The Qwen-8B anomaly stands out with unusually low tool usage (24.89) and minimal localization (4.1\%), suggesting early termination or limited exploration capability rather than efficient problem-solving.
-Qwen-32B exhibits the highest localization percentage (71.6\%), indicating extensive code navigation before editing---a pattern that correlates with its degraded tool success rates.
-Pipe command usage increases substantially on PolyBench, with Qwen-32B reaching 64\% and GPT-5 nano at 60\%, reflecting the need for complex command chaining in multilingual codebases with diverse build systems and directory structures.
+The Qwen3-8B anomaly stands out with unusually low tool usage (24.89) and minimal localization (4.1\%), suggesting early termination or limited exploration capability rather than efficient problem-solving.
+Qwen3-32B exhibits the highest localization percentage (71.6\%), indicating extensive code navigation before editing---a pattern that correlates with its degraded tool success rates.
+Pipe usage increases substantially on PolyBench, with Qwen3-32B reaching 0.64 pipes per bash call, reflecting the need for complex command chaining in multilingual codebases with diverse build systems and directory structures.